FSIS Accredited Laboratories

 - Proficiency Testing Program: Participation in the FSIS check sample program is required for both the initial and continued accreditation.

-- QA/QC Recoveries:: Current ALP recoveries are published in 9 CFR 439.
-FSIS has published a proposal that would permit the ALP to use recoveries for currently validated FSIS methods.
-Information on current FSIS QA/QC recovery ranges is available from the ALP staff at the telephone number and address below.
+- QA/QC Recoveries:: FSIS recoveries are published in the FSIS methods.
+Current methods can be found in the Chemistry Laboratory Guidebook (CLG), as cited above, for reporting levels.
+Information on current FSIS QA/QC recovery ranges is available from the ALP staff at the contact information below.

 - Logo: There are no logos.
 However, the accredited laboratory may claim that it is USDA-FSIS Accredited for specific analysis of meat and poultry products.

 - Recognition: ALP is recognized by all Federal and State Government agencies dealing with meat and poultry inspection.
 Some foreign countries also recognize it.

 ALP is administered by the Office of Public Health and Science, FSIS.

 Mail and packages for the Accredited Laboratory Program should be addressed to: Accredited Laboratory Program, Russell Research Center, Ste.
 PB-4, 950 College Station Rd., Athens, GA 30605.